tartley/compiler-from-scratch/README.md

 I also couldn't resist splitting up the three phases into stand-alone scripts.
-This adds the slight complication of having to encode/decode to JSON between each stage, but has the payoff of being able to use the above pipeline, which is pretty rad.
+This adds the slight complication of having to encode/decode to JSON between each stage, which regrettably meant I couldn't see a neat way to continue using namedtuples throughout, and had to substitute dicts.
+But it has the payoff of being able to use the above pipeline, which is pretty rad.